Dog & Cat Desexing Camberwell

 The night before surgery, provide your pet with their evening meal and remove any access to food after 10 PM.
 Make sure to keep them hydrated with free access to water.

-We ask that you drop off your pet at the clinic between 8 and 9 AM on the day of the surgery, unless you have pre-arranged with our staff.
+Unless pre-arranged with our staff, we request that your pet is dropped off to the clinic between 8 and 9 AM on the day of surgery.

 After the surgery.

-Make sure to feed your pet only a small dinner (half serve) after the surgery.
-Your pet should have free access to water at all times.
+It is important to provide your pet with a small meal (half serve) for dinner after the surgery.
+Make sure that they have free access to water at all times.

 To avoid wound breakdown and swelling, please limit your pet's exercise for around 10 days following surgery.